What is Litecoin (LTC)?

 In a technical perspective, litecoin is indeed the “lite” version of bitcoin.
 It has a much faster transaction time, and is less expensive to mine litecoin.
 But being a “first generation” cryptocurrency, it shares many similarities with bitcoin.

-Litecoin is a digital currency that is powered by a decentralised ledger technology called a blockchain.
+Like other cryptocurrencies, Litecoin is powered by a decentralised ledger technology called a blockchain.
 A blockchain records the full history of all transactions made in the cryptocurrency, which acts as immutable proof of ownership and value transfers.

 The difference between a blockchain and a transaction ledger that modern banks use is that a blockchain is in possession of not one organization.
 Instead, it is distributed to many diverse parties who do not know or trust each other.

 Learn more blockchains: What Is Blockchain Technology?